steinwurf/steinwurf-docs/source/kodo/index.rst

 The Kodo libraries implement various codecs and each codec has its own git repository.
 As a first step, it is recommended to choose a single codec/project and work with the API that is exposed by that project.

+Note that these repositories are **private** on Github, so you need to complete all steps in the :ref:`getting_started` guide before you can access them.

 kodo-rlnc: https://github.com/steinwurf/kodo-rlnc
     The :ref:`kodo_rlnc` project implements a standard RLNC codec and provides